ElectronicBabylonianLiterature/fragment-hit-counter/README.md

 - `AA-BB-CC 0DD.csv.csv` => `18AA,<BB padded to to digits><CC padded to two digits>.<DD without leading zeroes>`
 - `AA-BB-CC,DD.csv` => `18AA,<BB padded to to digits><CC padded to two digits>.<DD without leading zeroes>`

-Hits from different files resulting in same fragment ID are summed for the final result.
+References from different files resulting in same fragment ID are combined for the final result.

 If the file name does not match any pattern the file is ignored.